QuopHi-Geek/circula/README.md

 -  Verify  password does contain an uppercase and lowercase
 -  Verify  when phone number is in invalid format
 -  Verify phone number not empty
--  Verify phone number does not accept letters
--  Verify phone number is too short
 -  Verify  phone number is too long
 -  Verify first and last provided
 -  Verify  first and last name does not contains numbers